lbryio/lbry.com/content/news/214-jun-july-dev.md

 ![supports](https://spee.ch/d/supports-034.jpeg)

-### LBRY Desktop - File Download Options {#streaming}
+### LBRY Desktop - File Download Options Coming Soon {#streaming}

 A common concern we have from users is that not everyone wants to store all the content they view on their PCs and we’ve listened.
 The SDK now provides a way to stream content from our decentralized network without having to save any data to the user’s computer.
-Our Android[#android) app is already taking advantage of this technology and was a test bed before we implemented it on the desktop app (currently a work in progress and we expect to ship within a couple weeks).
+Our [Android](#android) app is already taking advantage of this technology and was a test bed before we implemented it on the desktop app (currently a work in progress and we expect to ship within a couple weeks).
 This would work the typical video formats you see it the LBRY app (H264 MP4s), as well as audio files, and images.
 There are some plugins we’ll be experimenting with to see if we can support additional video types (download may be required).
 There will be two on/off settings available - Saving Files and Saving Blobs (hosted data).

 By turning off Saving Files, video/audio content will not save the output file anymore when content is watched.
 If you disable Saving Blobs, the hosted chunks of data (required to help the network seed content) will also not be saved.
 We will continue to strongly encourage the saving of Blobs (disabling it will make LBRY sad, but we understand that users should have a choice).
 These settings will only work going forward - so if you downloaded something and then turned it off, that will only take effect for new downloads.
 We’ll also give users a setting for max number of connections so that higher bandwidth users can take advantage of using more peers on the network to stream/download content faster.